Hybrid GRMHD and Force-Free Simulations of Black Hole Accretion: GRMHD and GRFFE Equations

-It is clear from the form of \autoref{eq:lperp} that the field must be magnetically dominated for frames where the electric field vanishes to have velocities slower than the speed of light.
+It is clear from the form of \autoref{eq:lperp} that the field must be magnetically dominated for the drift velocity in the normal observer frame to be slower than the speed of light.
+Since all other frames with vanishing electric field have a larger Lorentz factor than the drift frame, the field must be magnetically dominated for any frame with vanishing $e^\mu$ to be timelike.

-Given a magnetically dominated degenerate field and a fixed coordinate system, the normal observer frame is the unique frame where the electric field vanishes, where the Lorentz factor is minimized, and which is orthogonal to the normal-observer magnetic field, $u_{\perp\nu} \B^\nu = \eta_\mu u_{\nu\perp}\Fd^{\mu\nu}=0$.
-All other frames with vanishing electric field can be parameterized by their three-velocity $\vpar$ along the magnetic field line in the normal observer frame, which is encoded in $b^0$:
+Given a magnetically dominated degenerate field and a fixed coordinate system, the drift frame is the unique frame where the electric field vanishes, where the Lorentz factor relative to the normal observer is minimized, and which is orthogonal to the normal-observer magnetic field, $u_{\perp\nu} \B^\nu = \eta_\mu u_{\nu\perp}\Fd^{\mu\nu}=0$.
+Because the drift frame depends on the choice of normal-observer frame $\eta^\mu$, it is not a ``physical'' frame.
+Unlike the fluid frame in GRMHD, the drift frame and the drift frame Lorentz factor change depending on the choice of coordinate system.

+All other frames with vanishing electric field can be parameterized by their three-velocity $\vpar$ along the magnetic field line in the normal observer frame, which is encoded in the zeroth component of the magnetic field $b^\mu$:

 A general frame where the electric field $e^\mu$ vanishes is thus related to the drift frame $u^\mu_\perp$ by a Lorentz boost along the normal observer magnetic field:

 To ensure that \autoref{eq:ugeneral} remains timelike, the parallel three-velocity has a maximum value